johnpatek/record-manager/CONTRIBUTING.md

 + Keep each request limited to a single change or feature.
 If your changes require a large overhaul of the existing code, discuss via [email](mailto:johnpatek2@gmail.com).
-+ Add any necessary dependencies to the `common` directory as a submodule.
++ Add any necessary dependencies to the `external` directory as a submodule.
 If they are meant to replace an existing dependency, please remove the existing dependency and its submodule.
 + Verify that the CI pipeline is not broken.
 This can be checked by either the build status on the READ_RECORDME or by checking the pipelines on travis-ci.